wesley-petit/game-production-pipeline/docs/install-user.md

 1. Go to your working directory and open the .uproject.

-2. At the bottom right corner, click on Revision Control > Connect to Revision Control.
+2. At the bottom right corner, click on `Revision Control > Connect to Revision Control`.

 3. In provider, select Perforce.